Andre-lab/evodock/README.md

 ### 6. [Bounds]

 Set options for the bounds of the rigid body parameters when doing symmetrical docking:
-1. `init`: The initial bounds the rigid body parameters are sampled in; [z, λ, x, ψ, ϴ, φ] for cubic symmetric docking.
+1. `init`: The initial bounds the rigid body parameters are sampled in; [z, λ, x, ψ, ϴ, φ] for cubic symmetric docking (See article for a description of the parameters).
-2. `bounds:`:  The maximum bounds the rigid body parameters are sampled in; [z, λ, x, ψ, ϴ, φ] for cubic symmetric docking.
+2. `bounds:`:  The maximum bounds the rigid body parameters are sampled in; [z, λ, x, ψ, ϴ, φ] for cubic symmetric docking (See article for a description of the parameters).
 3. `init_input_fix_percent`: The percent chance of keeping an individual to its exact input values and not randomizing inside the init bounds.
 Should be between 0 and 100.
 4. `allow_flip`: allow the individual to flip 180 degrees.
 5. `xtrans_file`: The path to the file containing the x translations for each subunit.
 This file is output from af_to_evodock.py when running with --ensemble=GlobalFromMultimer